WILD RICE MONITORING

 Water depth and water temperature are tracked on each lake soon after ice out until late fall.
 Field measurements and water sampling for laboratory analysis are also conducted to obtain water quality information.

-Surveys to estimate wild rice density and acreage are completed on each lake when the rice is standing and reaching maturity.
-An abundance index is then calculated for each lake to compare wild rice success across years.
-A report entitled "Wild Rice Monitoring and Abundance in the 1854 Ceded Territory (1998-2015)" is available on the reports page.
+Surveys to estimate wild rice density are completed on each lake when the rice is standing and reaching maturity.
+Wild rice biomass is then calculated for each lake to compare success across years.
+A report entitled "Wild Rice Monitoring and Abundance in the 1854 Ceded Territory (1998-2016)" is available on the reports page.